Raquele-Crotti/Grammable/README.md

   end
 end
 ```
 If we read the code as plain English, it explains what it's doing.
 This is setting up a section (between the do and the end) that will "describe" how the grams#index action behaves.
-The describe command really sets up a grouping of tests

 Add the following to spec/controllers/grams_controller_spec.rb:
 ```